Staff Contact Information

 Steve Pleger, Senior Deputy Commissioner

 The primary responsibility of the Supervision Division is the supervision, regulation, and examination of Georgia state-chartered financial institutions including: banks, credit unions, trust companies and merchant acquirer limited purpose banks chartered in Georgia.
 The Division also regulates bank holding companies and international banking organizations conducting business in Georgia.
 The Division is also responsible for processing various types of applications, registrations, and notifications filed by financial institutions.
-The Supervision Division has four examination districts which have district work areas located in various geographic regions of the state to facilitate the supervisory process.
+The Supervision Division has four examination districts which are assigned different geographic regions of the state to facilitate the supervisory process.

 (PLEASE NOTE: The Department does not regulate or have jurisdiction over national banks, state banks headquartered outside of Georgia, trust companies headquartered outside of Georgia, federal credit unions, and credit unions headquartered outside of Georgia and cannot assist with any consumer inquiries or complaints concerning such institutions.)